danielnuriyev/danielnuriyev.github.io/README.md

 - When you look at the sky, see the non-physical light filling the space.
 Etc.

+### Core components of mind

+Following are the core components of the mind that are observed during an observation (meditation in which we observe that we observe)

 #### Focus

 Focus is one of the core tools of our mind.
 To do anything we need focus, to do nothing it's enough to lose focus.